Mage2Gen/Mage2Gen/README.md

 # Mage2Gen

-Mage2Gen is a python librarie for generating Magento 2 modules.
+Mage2Gen is a python library for generating Magento 2 modules.
 It is build to be extandeble with snippets for adding more complex Magento 2 modules.

 Current Supported snippets
 ==========================